icinganalysis/icinganalysis.github.io/content/messinger.md

 Title: Messinger
 Date: 2022-04-21 12:00
 Category: NACA
-tags: thermodynamics
+tags: thermodynamics, python tools

-> ###_""freezing-fraction" denotes the proportion of the impinging liquid which freezes in the impingement region"_
+### _""freezing-fraction" denotes the proportion of the impinging liquid which freezes in the impingement region"_

-#B. L. Messinger, "Equilibrium Temperature of an Unheated Icing Surface as a Function of Airspeed" [^1]
+# B. L. Messinger, "Equilibrium Temperature of an Unheated Icing Surface as a Function of Airspeed" [^1]

 ![Figure 1.
 Modes of energy transfer for an unheated airfoil in icing conditions.
 Image from Anon., "Aircraft Ice Protection", the report of a symposium held April 28-30, 1969, by the FAA Flight Standards Service;  Federal Aviation Administration, 800 Independence Ave., S.W., Washington, DC 20590.
 I could not find this on the NTRS or on the FAA site.
 It is available at [DTIC](https://apps.dtic.mil/sti/pdfs/AD0690469.pdf).](images/messinger/Figure1.png)
 > Modes of energy transfer for an unheated airfoil in icing conditions.

-##Summary
+## Summary
 The term "freezing fraction" is defined

-##Key points
+## Key points

 1. Heat balance equations for a wet surface are presented.
 2. The term "freezing fraction" is defined
 3. Example calculations are provided
 4. Icing wind tunnel test data is provided

-##Abstract
+## Abstract

 > The thermal analysis of a heated surface in icing conditions has been extensively treated in the literature.
 Except for the work